volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - You only need to download volspotconnect2.zip.
 Take care to download the "raw" file, not only html from github...
 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded Last changes

+July 14th

+- new librespot for armv6 and armv7 - x86 please wait...

 July 10th